swcarpentry/DEPRECATED-boot-camps/version-control/git/git.md

 But sometimes we only want to add a single file at a time.

-Create a new file `science.txt`

-Add it using `git add science.txt`
+Add your new file using `git add science.txt`

 ----------------------------------------

 #####check the status of your repository

 The files you've created on your machine are your local "working" copy.
 The changes your make in this local copy aren't backed up online automatically.
 Until you commit them, the changes you make are local changes.
 When you change anything, your set of files becomes different from the files in the official repository copy.
 To find out what's different about them in the terminal, try:

 `git status`

-This will tell you what files are currently being stages (draw diagram of local-->stage-->committed)
+This will tell you what files are currently being staged

 -- highlight the "Untracked files" section and that git tells you how to add a file to the next commit.

 #####Commit changes to repository

 But there's one more step!
 We need to commit the changes.
 Tell git _"Hey, we want you to remember the way that the files look right now"_.

 On the white board draw a box representing the project history.
 Once we take a snapshot of the project that snapshot becomes a permanent reference point in the project's history that we can always go back to.
 The history is like a photo album of changes, and each snapshot has a time stamp, the name of the photographer, and a description.

-Connect the staging area to the history with `git commit`.
+Connect the staging area to the history with `git commit -m "message"`.

 In order to save a snapshot of the current state (revision) of the repository, we use the commit command.
 This command is always associated with a message describing the changes since the last commit and indicating their purpose.

 Git will ask you to add a commit message.
 This is just to remind you what changes you made.

 Informative commit messages will serve you well someday, so make a habit of never committing changes without at least a full sentence description.

 __ADVICE: Commit often__

 In the same way that it is wise to often save a document that you are working on, so too is it wise to save numerous revisions of your code.
 More frequent commits increase the granularity of your undo button.

 __ADVICE: Good commit messages__

 [because it's important!](http://www.commitlogsfromlastnight.com/)

 There are no hard and fast rules, but good commits are atomic: they are the smallest change that remain meaningful.
 A good commit message usually contains a one-line description followed by a longer explanation if necessary.
+For code, it's useful to commit changes that can be reviewed by someone in under an hour.
+Or it can be useful to commit changes that "go together" - for example, one paragraph of a manuscript, or each new function added to your script.

 For example, if you work on your code all day long (add 200 lines of code, including 5 new functions and write 7 pages of your new manuscript including deleting an old paragraph), and at 3:00 you make a fatal error or deletion, but you didn't commit once, then you will have a hard time recreating the version you are looking for - because it doesn't exist!